cppalliance/safe-cpp/proposal/draft.md

 Line 7: `for(int x : vec)` - Ranged-for on the vector.
 The standard mechanism[^ranged-for] returns a pair of iterators, which are pointers wrapped in classes.
 C++ iterators are unsafe.
 They come in begin and end pairs, and don't share common lifetime parameters, making borrow checking them impractical.
 The Safe C++ version uses slice iterators, which resemble Rust's `Iterator`.[^rust-iterator] These safe types use lifetime parameters making them robust against iterator invalidation.

 Line 10: `mut vec.push_back(x);` - Push a value onto the vector.
 What's the `mut` doing there?
 That token establishes a _mutable context_, which permits enables standard conversions from lvalues to mutable borrows and references.
-When `#feature on safety` is enabled, _all mutations are explicit_.
+When [safety] is enabled, _all mutations are explicit_.
 Explicit mutation lends precision when choosing between shared borrows and mutable borrows of an object.
 Rust doesn't feature function overloading, so it will implicitly borrow (mutably or shared) from the member function's object.
 C++ of course has function overloading, so we'll need to be explicit in order to get the overload we want.

 If `main` checks out syntatically, its AST is lowered to MIR, where it is borrow checked.
 The hidden iterator that powers the ranged-for loop stays initialized during execution of the loop.
 The `push_back` _invalidates_ that iterator, by mutating a place (the vector) that the iterator has a constraint on.
 When the value `x` is next loaded out of the iterator, the borrow checker raises an error: `mutable borrow of vec between its shared borrow and its use`.
 The borrow checker prevents Safe C++ from compiling a program that may have exhibited undefined behavior.
 This is all done at compile time, with no impact on your program's size or speed.